eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 As you can see, Langium accepts "Hello" as value for person's names now.
-Nevertheless, the name "Hello" still is marked in blue and looks like a keyword "Hello".
+Nevertheless, the name "Hello" still is highlighted in blue and looks like a keyword "Hello".
 This leads us to the second step.

+## Step 2: Change the semantic type of the resulting token

 The __second step__ is to change the semantic type of the resulting token in order to adjust the highlighting in the editor:
 While parsing text with Langium is done in a language server, the highlighting is done in editors (the language clients).